 Their aim?
 They make specialty coffee accessible, featuring an open roaster at their roastery.

-You can subscribe, choose coffee, quantity, and delivery frequency, shipping nationwide or local pickup.
+You can subscribe and choose coffee, quantity, delivery frequency, and nationwide or local pickup shipping.

 They provide brew guides for home enjoyment and offer merchandise and gift packages.